Skip to Content

 In a phase III trial (MITO-7 [NCT00660842]), the outcomes of 406 patients assigned to weekly paclitaxel (60 mg/m2) administered with a weekly carboplatin (AUC, 2) were compared with those of 404 patients receiving the conventional every-3-weeks regimen of paclitaxel and carboplatin.[Level of evidence: 1iiA] The results failed to confirm the superiority of this particular weekly schedule (PFS, 18.3 months [HR, 0.96; 95% CI, 0.80–1.16]) versus 17.3 months for the standard arm on PFS.
 However, the treatments did not differ in toxic effects, and in the weekly arm, a decrease in quality of life (FACT-O questionnaire) with the every-3-week cycle was not seen.

 Consolidation and/or maintenance therapy

 Trials of consolidation and/or maintenance therapy have been carried out with drugs that contribute to the treatment of recurrent ovarian cancer.
-Presently, none of the treatments given after the initial platinum/paclitaxel induction has been shown to improve survival; these treatments include the following:
+Presently, none of the treatments that is given after the initial platinum-and-paclitaxel induction has been shown to improve survival; these treatments include the following: